 Production Oversight.
 To safeguard product quality and consistency, we oversee the key aspects of production from initial prototype manufacture, through initial production runs, to final manufacture.
 Monitoring of all production is performed in the U.S. by our in-house production department and in Asia by staff working from our offices in China and Vietnam.
-We believe that our Asia presence allows us to negotiate supplier and manufacture arrangements more effectively, decrease product turnaround time, and ensure timely delivery of finished footwear.
-In addition, we require our manufactures to operate in a manner consistent with the Skechers Supplier Code of Conduct posted on our corporate website.
-We partner with factories that ensure humane conditions for their employees and we engage in routine auditing and monitoring procedures to ensure that those who contribute to our product are treated with the civility and respect they deserve.
+We believe that our Asia presence allows us to negotiate supplier and manufacturer arrangements more effectively, decrease product turnaround time, and ensure timely delivery of finished footwear.
+In addition, we require our manufacturers to operate in a manner consistent with the Skechers Supplier Code of Conduct posted on our corporate website.
+We partner with factories that ensure humane conditions for their employees and we engage in routine auditing and monitoring procedures to ensure that those who contribute to our product are treated with civility and respect.

 Quality Control.
 We believe quality control is an important and effective means of maintaining the quality and reputation of our products and brand.
-Our quality control program is designed to ensure finished goods meet our established design specifications and all goods bearing our trademarks meet our standards for quality.
-Our quality control personnel located in China and Vietnam perform an array of inspection procedures at various stages of the production process, including examination and testing of prototypes of key raw materials prior to manufacture, samples and materials at various stages of production and final products prior to shipment.
+Our quality control program is designed to ensure finished goods meet our established design specifications and all goods bearing our trademarks meet our standards for quality control personnel located in China and Vietnam perform an array of inspection procedures at various stages of the production process, including examination and testing of prototypes of key raw materials prior to manufacture, samples and materials at various stages of production and final products prior to shipment.
 Our employees are on-site at each of our major manufacturers to oversee production.
-For some of our lower volume manufacturers, our staff is on-site during significant production runs, or we will perform unannounced visits to their manufacturing sites to further monitor compliance with our manufacturing specifications.
+For some of our lower volume manufacturers, our staff is on-site during significant production runs, or we perform unannounced visits to their manufacturing sites to further monitor compliance with our manufacturing specifications.

 Sustainability.
 We believe sustainability is an important responsibility in managing our business.
-We recently launched Our Planet Matters, a collection of sustainable products utilizing recycled materials.
-We partnered with a global conservation organization to help fund their organization's global efforts which align with our core values and commitment to reduce tree harvesting and emissions through packaging.
+In 2021, we introduced Our Planet Matters, a collection for men, women and kids that utilizes recycled materials.
+We partnered with a global conservation organization to help fund its organization's global efforts which align with our interests and commitment to reduce tree harvesting and emissions through packaging.

-We worked to make our packaging more sustainable for the more-than-200 million units of Skechers that consumers purchased in 2021.
-Since 2016, we've reduced our products' packaging plastics by 99% down to less than 1%; all of which are recyclable.
+We worked to make our packaging more sustainable for the more-than-225 million units of Skechers that consumers purchased in 2022.
+Since 2016, we have reduced our products' packaging plastics by 99% down to less than 1%; all of which is recyclable.
 Many facilities can now recycle 93% of Skechers-branded shoeboxes, and all of our foot forms and tissue paper packaging are recyclable and printed with soy-or water-based ink.
 Further, 99% of our shoeboxes meet the FSC® standard for responsible resources, and we continually look for new ways to improve with green materials, regular assessments, and assurance that our items are FSC-certified, recycled or ethically harvested.
-Our shipping methods reflect our green-minded approach to sustainability: master cartons are printed with soy-or-water-based ink and are 100% recyclable, and at the distribution centers managing more than 90% of our business, our outbound shipping cartons are made with 96%-100% recycled materials and are 100% recyclable.
+Our shipping methods reflect our green-minded approach to sustainability: master cartons are printed with soy-or-water-based ink and are 100% recyclable, and at the distribution centers managing more than 90% of our business, our outbound shipping cartons are composed of 96%-100% recycled materials and are 100% recyclable.

 Many of our facilities are designed and operated with sustainability in mind, including one of America's largest LEED Gold certified facilities at our North America distribution center in Southern California.
-Our expanding corporate offices in Los Angeles, California are being designed and developed to qualify for LEED certification.
+Our expanding corporate offices in Los Angeles, California are being designed and developed to qualify for LEED Gold certification.
+Our European Distribution Center in Liege, Belgium, has both a BREEAM Very Good rating and a Lean and Green certification.